 If I grow something and it is not listed here, feel free to ask if I sell them.
 I may not have listed them as I don't have many seeds but have enough to sell to a few people if they are interested.

+To order please use the contact form on the right.
 When using the contact form please make sure you double check that your email address is correct as I can not reply if there are any typos.

 Organic Perennial Vegetables – plant once, harvest forever!